Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Simulations

-Figures \ref{fig:LSI_W2} and \ref{fig:SI_W2} show the posterior distributions of those treatment assignment probabilities coupled according to the equalities in Equation~\eqref{eq:equal}.
+Figures \ref{fig:LSI_W2} and \ref{fig:SI_W2} show the posterior distributions of those treatment assignment probabilities derived when LSI holds and SI/SIL holds, respectively.
+The posterior distributions are coupled according to the equalities in Equation~\eqref{eq:equal}.
 As we could expect, the posterior distributions of the treatment assignment probabilities at time $t=2$ in Figure \ref{fig:LSI_W2} appear to be highly heterogeneous across principal strata, suggesting strong evidence against the equalities in Equation~\eqref{eq:equal}, and thus, against sequential ignorability.
 On the other hand, the posterior distributions in Figure \ref{fig:SI_W2} look very similar and are highly overlapping, showing no evidence against sequential ignorability in favor of LSI.

+We investigate the robustness of these results with respect to the specification of prior distributions using both more informative priors as well as less informative priors.
+The results appear to be robust with respect to the specification of the prior distributions: different prior specifications change the results only slightly without affecting the substantive conclusions (see Table S5 and Figures S1-S3 and Table S6 and Figures S4-S6 in the Supplementary Material available on-line).